BenMSmith/BenMSmith.github.io/_posts/2022-01-18-mystery-hunt-2022-stuff-i-wrote.md

 <p align="center"><img src="/wp-content/uploads/2022/01/Screen-Shot-2022-01-18-at-3.18.11-PM-1024x508.png">
 <p align="center"><img src="/wp-content/uploads/2022/01/Screen-Shot-2022-01-18-at-11.05.13-AM-1024x197.png"></p>

 also, all of the recipes from this are real recipes, slightly modified.
-I am so excited to bring a Rupjmaizes Kartoujums to every party I get invited to this year now that I’ve learned how delicious it is [and how easy it is to make](https://www.bookspace.world/puzzle/a-handful-of-dishes/solution/)
+I am so excited to bring a Rupjmaizes Kartoujums to every party I get invited to this year now that I’ve learned how delicious it is

 spoilers on the puzzle at that link.